ipfs/ipfs-docs/docs/install/command-line.md

 ### Kubo on resource-constrained systems

-If you are running Kubo on a resource-constrained system (such as a Raspberry Pi), you should complete the following steps:
+If you are running Kubo on a resource-constrained system (such as a Raspberry Pi), you should initialize your daemon with the `lowpower` profile.

-  1. Install OpenSSL and rebuild Kubo manually with `make build GOTAGS=openssl`.
-See the [download and compile](https://github.com/ipfs/kubo/blob/v0.18.0/README.md#download-and-compile-ipfs) section for more information on compiling Kubo.
-  1. Initialize your daemon with the `lowpower` profile.
-This reduces daemon overhead on the system but may degrade performance of content discovery and data fetching.

   ```bash
   ipfs init --profile=lowpower
   ```

+This reduces daemon overhead on the system but may degrade content discovery and data fetching performance.

 ## Install official binary distributions